centralperkgithub/Road-Accident-Analysis-Dashboard/README.md

 # Road-Accident-Analysis-Dashboard
 This repository contains a Power BI dashboard project on road accidents in India.
-It was developed by me and five teammates as the final submission for our IBM SkillBuild Data Analytics Internship Programme 2025
+It was developed by me and five teammates as the final submission for our IBM SkillsBuild Summer Internship in Data Analytics with CSRBOX 2024

 ![data_analytics_ppt-01](https://github.com/user-attachments/assets/520c99b0-b953-4ff3-b109-1ee9f6c28c9f)
 ![data_analytics_ppt-02](https://github.com/user-attachments/assets/aa090c2e-9908-483d-bc1a-acfb094c5093)